BEWARE OF SPOILERS! To prevent the page from being whited out entirely, only spoilers from the final season (5) are

 - Femme Fatale: She has certain shades of this, flirting lightly with a target in order to draw him in.

 - Implacable Woman: The resident one for Decima Technologies, and fitting considering her resemblance to T-X. She fanatically works her way through several leads somewhat violently to find Shaw.
-When she does find her target in a crowded department store full of witnesses she immediately draws a gun and empties it in the targets direction without a second thought.
+When she does find her target in a crowded department store full of witnesses she immediately draws a gun and empties it in the target's direction without a second thought.

 - Improbable Aiming Skills: Gives Root a run for her money using her own access to Samaritan to effectively dodge and return fire when they engage in a shootout in a hotel lobby.

 - I Have Many Names: Samaritan rattles off a list of aliases when it targets her as she introduces herself as "Meg Watkins, Homeland Security."

 - Meaningful Name: Her surname "Rousseau" is certainly a reference to the French philosopher Jean-Jacques Rousseau, who coined much of modern political philosophy and is the Trope Namer for Rousseau Was Right.
 The irony here (in addition to the trope correlation) is that Samaritan's end goal (a world ruled entirely by a single, distant and omniscient being) are directly at contrast with Rousseau's ideas (where an ideal world would be ruled by people in a direct democracy).